Tips for Taps Blog

 Of the more than 160,000 public water systems in the country, no two are exactly alike.
 They each differ in:

 Additionally, water quality also varies significantly within every system.
 The following are some factors that contribute to differences in tap water quality from customer to customer within the same system:

 Because U.S. drinking water infrastructure has been chronically underfunded for decades and contaminants are regulated based on health risk and economic feasibility, many water systems are forced to resort to shortcuts in both testing and treatment options.
-In some cases, customers may be supplied with contaminated water.

 Supposing that the water leaving your local treatment plan is clean, it may not stay that way.
 It can take anywhere between three and seven days for water to reach your faucet.
 The age and type of pipe in the distribution system and in your home all play a role in the safety of your tap water quality.

 How Can You Find Out What’s in Your Water?

 The EPA requires that public water systems serving 100,000 people or more publish an annual Consumer Confidence Report (CCR) on the internet.
 While it also strongly encourages smaller systems to do the same, tracking down this information can be challenging.
 If you are served by a smaller system and are curious about what is in your city water, we recommend that you start your search here–where the EPA has compiled a list of all water quality reports of which it is aware.